VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 === UC6 - Composition of custom data types
 A user wants to be able to create their own data types.

-=== UC7 - Saving project file
+=== UC7 - Saving source file
-A user wants to save their composed functions in a project file.
+A user wants to save their composed functions in a source file.

-=== UC8 - Opening project file
+=== UC8 - Opening source file
-A user wants to open a previously saved project file to continue working on their functions.
+A user wants to open a previously saved source file to continue working on their functions.

 === UC9 - Grouping of functions into modules
 An expert user wants to group functions into modules to keep their code organized.